-If you have other primary insurance, please show both your primary insurance and your Medicaid insurance at the pharmacy.
-The pharmacy should run the primary insurance first, then the Medicaid insurance.
-Medicaid is the payer of last resort and should not be the only card presented to the pharmacy.
+If you have other primary insurance, please show both your primary insurance and your Medicaid insurance at the drug store.
+The drug store should run the primary insurance first, then the Medicaid insurance.
+Medicaid is the payer of last resort and should not be the only card presented to the drug store.